jklust/gamdpy/README.md

 Gamdpy implements molecular dynamics on GPU's in Python, relying heavily on the numba package ([numba.org](https://numba.pydata.org/)) which does JIT (Just-In-Time) compilation both to CPU and GPU (cuda).
-The gamdpy package being pure Python (letting numba do the heavy lifting of generating fast code) results in an extremely extendable package: simply by interjecting Python functions in the right places, the (experienced) user can extend most aspect of the code, including: new integrators, new pair-potentials, new properties to be calculated during simulation, new particle properties, ...
+The gamdpy package being pure Python (letting numba do the heavy lifting of generating fast code) results in an extremely extendable package: simply by interjecting Python functions in the right places, the (experienced) user can extend most aspect of the code, including new integrators, new pair-potentials, new properties to be calculated during simulation, new particle properties, ...

 [Installation](installation.md)